Part A: Course Overview

 4. Discuss the different ways in which immunotherapies can treat disease by modifying the immune response.

-5. Explain and evaluate the advantages and disadvantages of biologic therapies compared to chemical drugs.
+5. Explain and evaluate the advantages and disadvantages of biologic therapies compared to chemical drugs, including their production, regulation and therapeutic use.

 6. Communicate how protein- and cell-based biologic agents can be used to treat and prevent disease.